 Available to employees who serve with the U.S. Armed Forces.

-More policies regarding authorized leave can be found on the county's e-line site under personnel policies.
+More policies regarding authorized leave can be found on the county's Intranet site (e-line) under personnel policies.

 Sedgwick County participates in a system that allows employees to save for retirement based on salary, years of service and your age when you retire.
 It is important to have multiple streams of revenue when you retire, and KPERS and KP&F serve as one of those streams for Sedgwick County employees.